Quirino Stadium: Facilities

 Prior to the Quirino Stadium's rehabilitation which completed in April 2016, the sports facility used to be unadorned.
-The stadium's blue rubberized athletics track, basketball and lawn tennis courts, as well as its artificial grass football pitch were installed as part of the 2016 renovations.
+The stadium's rubberized athletics track, basketball and lawn tennis courts, as well as its artificial grass football pitch were installed as part of the 2016 renovations.
 The stadium has a seating capacity of 5,000 but it can hold as much as 7,000 people.

-A beach volleyball court is being installed inside the stadium.
-A covered court for indoor sports, a swimming pool and billeting quarters were also planned to be built in a later date.

 Events

 Athletics

 The Quirino Stadium has also hosted the Region 1 Athletic Association meet, an athletics tournament for sportspeople from the Ilocos Region.
 It hosted the regional tournament in 2017.

 Multi-sport

 The Palarong Pambansa, a national students' games, has been hosted at the Quirino Stadium when the venue was inaugurated in 1953.
 The stadium will host events of the 2018 edition of the games.
 The 2017 edition of the Batang Pinoy tournament has also been hosted in the stadium.

 Football

 The Quirino Stadium hosted the first international match of the Philippine national football team in Northern Luzon against Australian club Perth Glory FC.